Luid101/Easy-Tic-Tac-Toe-game/README.md

 Easy-Tic-Tac-Toe-game
 =====================

-It is basically just a Tic Tac Toe game.
+It is just a Tic Tac Toe game.